 To learn more about this critical best practice, I’ll refer you to one of my embedded heroes, Jack Ganssle, and his writeup on software code inspections.

-15. Is there a separate quality assurance (QA) team?
+15. Is there a dedicated quality assurance (QA) team?

 Automated black box testing.
 Manual human-driven test scripts.
 Pre-certification quality checks.
 Long term reliability testing.
 Interference tests.
 Brown-out testing.
 Edge case testing.
 Performance tests.
 Usability tests.
 Acceptance tests.
 Smoke testing.